 Tax Schemes Available

-There are certain types of investment which have been designed with preferential tax treatments for Capital Gains Tax and Income Tax, mainly to encourage investment in new companies and also to encourage employees to own shares in the companies they work for.
+There are certain types of investment that have been designed with preferential tax treatments for Capital Gains Tax and Income Tax, mainly to encourage investment in new companies and also to encourage employees to own shares in the companies they work for.

 Schemes include the Enterprise Investments Scheme (EIS), which gives income tax and capital gains tax relief on investments made in companies with assets worth less than £15million.
 A similar scheme, Seed Enterprise Investments Scheme (SEIS), with the same ease for smaller companies.
-The Enterprise Management Incentive Scheme is a share option scheme which can be used to provide tax-efficient targeted incentives to key employees or employee groups.
+The Enterprise Management Incentive Scheme is a share option scheme that can be used to provide tax-efficient targeted incentives to key employees or employee groups.